Rena-Roy-0718/CAD-Website---1/README.md

 # CAD Triangle Tool

-A lightweight browser-based CAD tool for drawing, styling, and managing triangles on a canvas.
-Built with vanilla HTML, CSS, and JavaScript — no dependencies, no build step.
+A lightweight browser-based CAD tool for drawing, styling, and managing triangles.
+Built with HTML, CSS, and JavaScript — no dependencies, no build step.

 ## Features

-- **Draw triangles** by clicking anywhere on the canvas
+- **Draw triangles** by clicking anywhere on the white sheet
 - **Move shapes** by clicking and dragging
 - **Filled or hollow** — toggle between a solid fill and outline-only style
 - **Colour picker** — choose from a preset palette or use the custom colour input
 - **Resize** — adjust scale (30–220px) and stroke width (1–12px) before or after placing a shape
 - **Save** — lock shapes into the saved list in the sidebar
-- **Delete** — remove a selected shape or clear the entire canvas
+- **Delete** — remove a selected shape or clear the entire white sheet
 - **Ghost preview** — see a transparent preview of the triangle before placing it

 ## Getting Started